PPI = pixels per inch (your image).

 - Decide your paper size (e.g., A2).

-- Multiply inches by target PPI → required pixels.
+- Multiply inches by target PPI → required pixels (calculator helps).

 Common myths